-The largest utilisation of General Reserve amounted to £665,000 to finance the Capital Programme, whilst the largest utilisation of Specific Reserve amounted to £2,528,000 in the Rates Retention Scheme Equalisation Reserve, which is used to smooth out any variations during the year.
+The largest utilisation of General Reserve amounted to £7,837,000 to finance the Capital Programme, whilst the largest utilisation of Specific Reserve amounted to £4,356,000 in the Land and Property Reserve, the majority of which relates to the purchase 255-269 London Road Burgess Hill (Wickes acquisition).
+A further £2,183,000 was utilised in the Temporary Accommodation Reserve to acquire and manage our own properties to improve the quality of services for homeless families.

-In addition, just over £25,000,000 has been transferred into Reserves, (£19,760,000 to Specific Reserve [of which £13,985,000 is explained above] and £5,565,000 to General Reserve).
+In addition, just over £12,000,000 has been transferred into Reserves, (£7,025,000 to Specific Reserve and £4,978,000 to General Reserve).
 The largest contributions to General Reserve in the year include:

-- £4,408,000 grant relating to New Homes Bonus allocation - £561,000 being the annual contribution budgeted to be paid to General Reserve, to fund the Authority's Major Capital Renewals programme - £345,000 interest receipts generated mainly from treasury management activity - £106,000 received to fund future costs of Suitable Alternative Green Space (SANG).
+- £3,657,000 grant relating to New Homes Bonus allocation. - £430,000 being the annual contribution budgeted to be paid to General Reserve, to fund the Authority's Major Capital Renewals programme. - £367,000 interest receipts generated mainly from treasury management activity.

-Overall there has been a net increase of £4,137,000 in the level of the General Fund Balance as at 31 March 2018.
-Further details are contained within the Transfers to /from Earmarked Specific Reserves, Note 7 to the accounts, and are also set out in the Appendix C of the Outturn Report to Cabinet 8 May 2018.
+Overall there has been a net decrease of £7,630,000 in the level of the General Fund Balance as at 31 March 2019.
+Further details are contained within the Transfers to /from Earmarked Specific Reserves, Note 7 to the accounts, and are also set out in the Appendix C of the Outturn Report to Cabinet 3 June 2019.